GW231123: Overlapping Gravitational Wave Signals?: Introduction

-Significant interest in determining the presence of an additional signal near GW231123 is generated by the recent gravitational lensing interpretation of the event~\cite{xikai:2025, goyalab:2025, Liuab:2025, LIGOScientific:2025cwb}.
-Specifically, the scenario where a gravitational wave signal is lensed by a massive object in its path~\cite{Takahashi:2003ix}, and the two images produced by lensing are not well-separated in time, they can imitate the features of two overlapping signals~\cite{Liu:2023ikc}.
-This lensing scenario may be viewed as a specific sub-case of our overlapping signal case of more generalised overlapping signal analysis, and may affect the significance of its lensing interpretation~\cite{Rao:2025poe}.
-To make a confident detection of a lensed gravitational wave signal, it would be crucial to rule out the possibility of coincidental overlap of signals.
+In principle, such a model could also fit other additional power in the data that overlaps with the signal, such as faint noise artefacts~\citep{Ray:2025rtt}.
+More importantly, significant interest in determining the presence of an additional signal near GW231123 is generated by the recent gravitational lensing interpretation of the event~\citep{xikai:2025, goyalab:2025, Liuab:2025, LIGOScientific:2025cwb}.
+Specifically, the scenario where a gravitational wave signal is lensed by a massive object in its path~\citep{Takahashi:2003ix}, and the two images produced by lensing are not well-separated in time, they can imitate the features of two overlapping signals~\citep{Liu:2023ikc}.
+This lensing scenario may be viewed as a specific sub-case of our overlapping signal case of more generalised overlapping signal analysis, and may affect the significance of its lensing interpretation~\citep{Rao:2025poe}.
+To make a confident detection of a lensed gravitational wave signal, it would be crucial to rule out the possibility of coincidental overlap of signals. {We calculate the prior odds of astrophysical overlapping signals in the GW231123 scenario, and find it rules out this possibility.
+In addition, we find the two recovered sources under the overlapping signal model have similar properties and sky locations.
+These results point to a potential favour towards the lensing interpretation. }